 Architecture School: Part 1 — Landmark

 This article is part of a series discussing and reminiscing my years in Architecture academia.
 These stories are substantially extracted from facts but are also filtered with my perspective and opinion.
-Therefore, not everyone that went through the same process will echo my sentiments.
+Therefore, not everyone who went through the same process will echo my sentiments.
 Still, similarities will undoubtedly arise, for there is a kinship among participants who go through the same gauntlet.

 In circumstances where a map is lacking, one can use landmarks for navigation.
 Landmarks, by definition, are features or objects in the landscape or town easily seen and identifiable in the distance.
 Often it enables someone to establish their location.